-Kodi 18 'Leia': Release date, features and how to download the latest build
+Kodi 18 'Leia': Windows 64-bit support arrives

 Until then, read on for a full guide to what to expect from Leia – and how you can get early access and download the latest beta builds today.

-Kodi 18 Leia download – get the latest build today
+Kodi 18 Leia download – Get the latest build today

 Tempted to check out the beta?